LordEidi/fennel.js/README.md

 The authentication method to use to authenticate users.
 Supported methods so far:

-- courier: use a local courier authdaemon socket.
+- Courier: use a local courier authdaemon socket.
 You will need to fill in this config option as well: auth_method_courier_socket
 - htaccess: use an htaccess file to authenticate the users.
 You will need to fill in this option as well: auth_method_htaccess_file
+- LDAP: use an ldap server to authenticate users.
+You will need to fill in the options auth_method_ldap_url and auth_method_ldap_user_base_dn and make sure to have ldapjs@1.0.0 installed.

 ### Authorisation ###